hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250606211v1-puzzleworld-a-benchmark-for-multimodal-open-ended-reasoning-in-puzzl.md

 ---
 layout: default
-title: PuzzleWorld: A Benchmark for Multimodal, Open-Ended Reasoning in Puzzlehunts
+title: "PuzzleWorld: A Benchmark for Multimodal, Open-Ended Reasoning in Puzzlehunts"
 ---

 # PuzzleWorld: A Benchmark for Multimodal, Open-Ended Reasoning in Puzzlehunts